spipu/escape-game/README.md

 ## License

-This program is distributed under the MIT License.
+This program, except for the resources in the folder `./website/scenario/`, is distributed under the MIT License.
 For more information see the [./LICENSE.md](./LICENSE.md) file.